katarzynaadamczyk/Codewars_tasks_in_Python/README.md

 # Different tasks solved using Python.
 Some interesting tasks I found and solved them using Python 3.
+This project is under development, when I find something interesting I keep adding it to this repository.

 ## Table of contents
 * [Technologies](#technologies)